Board of Nursing

 24. Does Virginia offer provisional certification for massage therapy?

-Provisional certification is available to an eligible candidate who is authorized to take the National Certification Exam for Therapeutic Massage & Bodywork and who has filed an application for certification in Virginia as a massage therapist.
+Provisional certification is available to an eligible candidate who is authorized to take the National Certification Exam for Therapeutic Massage and Bodywork, the National Certification Exam for Therapeutic Massage, the Licensing Examination of the Federation of State Massage Therapy Boards, or an exam deemed acceptable to the board and who has filed an application for certification in Virginia as a massage therapist.
 Eligible candidates who are granted provisional certification may practice massage therapy in Virginia for a period not to exceed 90 days between completion of their education program and receipt of the results of the eligible candidate’s first national certifying examination.
 During the 90 days of provisional certification, the designation of “massage therapist” or “certified massage therapist” may not be used.
 An applicant who fails the national certifying examination will have his/her provisional certification withdrawn and will not be eligible for certification until he/she passes such examination and becomes nationally certified.

 To view and print Word documents you can get the free Microsoft® Word Viewer.